-- 3.1 The score achieved from the Rescue, Extrication & Safety assessment is directly applied to Adult Occupant Protection (Box1) without scaling.
-The score ranges from 2 points to +2 points. - 3.2 A penalty will be applied, where the Rescue sheet is not available (-2 points) or non-compliant (-1 point) in accordance with the requirements in Chapter 4 of this protocol.
-No penalty in section 3.2 is a pre requisite to score points (see 3.5). - 3.3 A -1 point penalty can be applied in accordance with the Extrication requirements in Chapter 5 of this protocol. - 3.4 The sum of the penalties in sections 3.2 and 3.3 cannot exceed -2 points. - 3.5 If no penalty in section 3.2 has been applied, 2 points can be scored: - 1pt is scored by default, in lieu of scoring for Automatic Call Notification (eCall or eCall+) applied by Euro NCAP.
-The default point is scored as services are not currently available in Australasia to support Automatic Crash Notification.
-This default point will apply until at least January 2023. - 1pt can be scored when the vehicle is equipped with Multi-Collision Brake technology in accordance with the requirements in Section 7.
-MCB must be fitted in accordance with VSSTR requirements for this point to be awarded.
+- 3.3 A maximum -1 point penalty can be applied in accordance with the Extrication requirements in Chapter 5 of this protocol. - 3.4 The sum of the penalties in sections 3.2 and 3.3 cannot exceed -2 points. - 3.5 If no penalty in section 3.2 has been applied, 4 points can be scored: - 2 points are scored by default, in lieu of scoring for Automatic Call Notification (eCall or eCall+, including Third Party Service (TPS) eCall) applied by Euro NCAP.
+The default points are scored as services are not currently available in Australasia to support Automatic Crash Notification.
+These default points will apply until 31 December 2024.